How To Deal With WordPress Errors

 6. Schedule Maintenance Error

 If you refresh your site and this message pops up, it’s all right.
-However, if the process is complete and this message continues, you need to work hard on it.
-This usually happens because the platform sets itself in maintenance mode during updates.
+However, you need to work hard on it if the process is complete and this message continues.
+Usually this happens because during updates, the platform sets itself in maintenance mode.

 - Connect your server via FTP